What Does Dna Polymerase Iii Do

 Fidelity and Proofreading

-One of the most critical features of DNA polymerase III is its high fidelity, which refers to its ability to accurately replicate DNA.
+Its high fidelity, which refers to its ability to accurately replicate DNA stands out as a key features of DNA polymerase III.
 This is achieved through a proofreading mechanism that involves the epsilon subunit.
-If an incorrect nucleotide is incorporated into the growing DNA strand, the epsilon subunit detects the error and excises the incorrect nucleotide.
+So if an incorrect nucleotide is incorporated into the growing DNA strand, the epsilon subunit detects the error and excises the incorrect nucleotide.
 DNA polymerase III then inserts the correct nucleotide, ensuring that the newly synthesized DNA strand is an accurate copy of the template strand.
 This proofreading ability significantly reduces the rate of mutations during DNA replication.

 History and Discovery

 The discovery of DNA polymerase III was a landmark achievement in molecular biology.
 In the late 1960s and early 1970s, scientists were actively researching the enzymes responsible for DNA replication.
-Thomas Kornberg, the son of Nobel laureate Arthur Kornberg, played a crucial role in the identification and characterization of DNA polymerase III in E. coli.
 This discovery helped to distinguish DNA polymerase III from other DNA polymerases, such as DNA polymerase I, which was previously believed to be the primary enzyme responsible for DNA replication.
+Thomas Kornberg, the son of Nobel laureate Arthur Kornberg, played a crucial role in the identification and characterization of DNA polymerase III in E. Practically speaking, coli.
 The identification of DNA polymerase III as the main replicative enzyme was a significant breakthrough that transformed our understanding of DNA replication.

 Trends and Latest Developments